KHAN-Sadaf/KHAN-Sadaf.github.io/index.md

 [[Github](https://github.com/KHAN-Sadaf/)] | [[LinkedIn](https://www.linkedin.com/in/sadafkhan13/)] | [skhan (at) cse.cuhk.edu.hk]

 I am a research postgraduate student at the Department of Computer Science and Engineering, The Chinese University of Hong Kong since November 2020.
 I am working under the supervision of Dr. Qiang XU.
 My research area is EDA.
-More Specifically I am working on apply Machine Learning techniques on various VLSI test problems.
+More Specifically, I am working on applying Machine Learning techniques on various VLSI test problems.

 ## Academics